 On 12 May 2020 we received confirmation of initial funding of £50 million, particularly to support immediate challenges in the social care sector.
 This interim funding was released to support sustainability across the sector and the ongoing provision of social care, while further work is undertaken to provide the necessary assurance for further allocations of funding to support additional costs.
 The share of this allocation is £1.339m for North Ayrshire.

 Following on from this on 3 August it was confirmed that in recognition of challenges for Local Authorities, IJBs and social care providers, and commensurate with data submitted through the local mobilisation plan financial returns, the Scottish Government would provide an additional tranche of funding up to £50 million to meet costs.
 The full funding will be provided on the basis of appropriate evidence and assurance in respect of actual expenditure and will continue to be considered within the context of the overall package of financial support.
 On 10 August it was advised that £25m of this funding would be released immediately, the North Ayrshire share is £0.669m and has been allocated on an NRAC/GAE basis in line with the original £50m.
-The remaining up to £25million as not yet been allocated and the distribution of this funding will be reliant on additional information being provided to the Scottish Government to evidence the funding requirement.
+Following submission of cash flow information £8m of the remaining up to £25million was allocated on 26th August of which £1.5m was allocated to North IJB.
+The remaining £17m has not yet been allocated and the distribution of this funding will be reliant on additional information being provided to the Scottish Government to evidence the funding requirement.

-To date this is the total funding received to date, i.e. £2.008m towards the social care response.
-No funding has been allocated for the Health delivered services, the NHS Boards were required to submit detailed quarter 1 returns to the Scottish Government on 14 August and these will inform an allocation towards the end of September, this will include the allocation to IJBs for health services.
+To date this is the total funding received to date, i.e. £3.508m towards the social care response.
+No funding has been allocated for the Health delivered services, the NHS Boards were required to submit detailed quarter 1 returns to the Scottish Government on 14 August and these will inform an allocation at the start of October, this will include the allocation to IJBs for health services.

-Whilst the allocations of funding for social care are welcomed to support cash flow for Local Government and provides some assurance that funding will be released, this is clearly not sufficient to fund all of our highlighted pressures and there remains a significant gap.
+Whilst the allocations of funding for social care are welcomed to support cash flow for Local Government and provides some assurance that funding will be released, this is clearly not sufficient to fund all our highlighted pressures and there remains a significant gap.
+The Scottish Government are considering the approach to a further funding allocation and we expect to be notified of the outcome early in October, for both Health and Social Care allocations.